-The record of progress is usually completed by:
+The record of progress should be completed by:

-- in a primary or intermediate school, the student’s class teacher in consultation with the ESOL teacher or others who support the student
+- in a primary or intermediate school, the student’s class teacher in consultation with the ESOL teacher and/or others in the school who the student

 - in a secondary school, the ESOL specialist teacher, in collaboration with the student’s curriculum teachers.

-For migrant students, please also record evidence of their date of entry to New Zealand.
+For migrant students, record evidence of their date of entry to New Zealand.

 For refugee background students, you need proof of their refugee status.

-- For quota refugees, include a letter from AUT Mangere’s Centre for Refugee Education identifying them as being part of the government’s official refugee programme and a letter from the New Zealand Immigration Service – Quota Branch.
+- For quota refugees, you should have a letter from the Centre for Refugee Education identifying them as being part of the government’s official refugee programme and a letter from the New Zealand Immigration Service – Quota Branch.

-- For family reunification refugees, include their sponsor’s letter from the New Zealand Immigration Service showing their refugee status.
+- For family reunification refugees, you should have the sponsor’s letter from the New Zealand Immigration Service showing their refugee status.